ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

 #### Animal Products

  - **Fish:** Often make me feel tired/sleepy when digesting.
    Not great to overeat on.
    I like to eat regularly for the omega-3s.
+   - I tolerate sardines and salmon better than tuna for some reason.
  - **Dairy:** Makes me gassy and generally not feel great.
  - **Eggs:** No issues, although can take longer to digest than other foods; not great to eat them if my next meal will be soon.

 #### Legumes

  - **Tofu:** No issues digesting.
  - **Beans/Chickpeas/Lentils:** When I eat these plain, I tend to stay hungry for a while and eat a lot of them.
    This invariably leads to me feeling very overfull and tired, as they are also hard for me to digest.
  - **Peanut Products:** Good in small quantities, but very easy to overdo.